aleshaleksey/fansys23/base-rules.md

 #### Precedence of Rolls: Thresholds (DC), and opposing rolls.
 Meeting (equalling) the target number of a roll beats it.
 The target number can be static or dynamic.
 Static thresholds are when a dice is rolled and the result compared to a predefined number.
 Dynamic thresholds are what you get when you have two or more opposing rolls.
-- eg **static**: "Hit" threshold of a monster, eg 18.
+- eg **static**: "HiT" (Hit Threshold) of a monster, eg 18.
 Save threshold for a spell.
 Ability threshold for jumping over a gap of 15 feet.
 - eg **dynamic**: Perceiving a monster in hiding (which rolled 2d12+4).

 For dynamic thresholds, it can be difficult to tell, which of the opposing rolls becomes the threshold, and which is the opposing roll.
 In this case the roll that is trying to preserve the status quo becomes the threshold, and the one that is trying to change it is the opposed roll.
 Eg: